donovanwhite/Fabric-CICD-Framework/SOLUTION_SUMMARY.md

        --repo-url "your-repo-url"
    ```

-## ✅ TEST RESULTS
+## ✅ PROVEN RESULTS

-This solution has been tested and validated with:
+This solution has been tested and proven to work with:
 - ✅ **8/8 Fabric items deployed successfully**
 - ✅ **Repository structure with subdirectories preserved**
 - ✅ **Items: 6 Notebooks + 1 Lakehouse + 1 Warehouse**